 Tesco's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7085.
 A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Tesco's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Tesco's PEG ratio in relation to those of similar companies.

-Tesco's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £4.1 billion.
+Tesco's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £3.6 billion.

 The EBITDA is a measure of a Tesco's overall financial performance and is widely used to measure a its profitability.